tkhwang/tkhwang.github.io/src/content/posts/2025-08-14-mastra-ai-book-principles-of-building-ai-agents.md

 import {
   FaithfulnessMetric,
   ContentSimilarityMetric,
-  HallucinateionMetric,
+  HallucinationMetric,
 } from "@mastra/evals/nlp";

 export const myAgent = new Agent({
   name: "ContentWriter",
-  instructions: "You are a content writer that creates accurate stoyies",
+  instructions: "You are a content writer that creates accurate stoyies.",
   evals: [
     new FaithfulnessMetric(),
     new ContentSimilarityMetric({
       threshold: 0.8,
     }),
-    new HallucinateionMetric(),
+    new HallucinationMetric(),
   ],
 });
 ```